appgardenstudios/hyaline/www/content/docs/explanation/merge.md

 ![Overview](_img/merge-overview.svg)

 Merging happens at the system level.
-If a system being merged in does not yet exist in the data set it is pulled in wholesale.
-When a system exist, code sources, documentation sources, changes, and tasks are added if they do not exists or overwritten if they do.
+If a system being merged in does not yet exist in the data set the system is pulled in wholesale.
+IF a system exists, code sources, documentation sources, changes, and tasks are added if they do not exists or overwritten if they do.

 # Example
 ![Example](_img/merge-example.svg)